LLM Optimization Made Simple: A Beginnerβs Guide to Ax

 - Start simple: 5 examples and basic optimization can give you 20-30% improvement

-- Teacher-student saves money: Use expensive models to teach cheap ones
+to recreate saved optimizations - Teacher-student saves money: Use expensive models to teach cheap ones

 - Good examples matter more than lots of examples: 10 diverse examples beat 100 similar ones